Boyer Alum Pays Tribute to Mentor, Friend and Musical Icon

 Edgar Ortenberg, 1900-1996

-Born June 17, 1900, in Odessa, Ukraine, Edgar Ortenberg was introduced to the violin at age 6.
-By age 8, he was studying with famed pedagogue Pyotr Stolyarsky, which he did for the next 7 years.
-He became a teacher at Odessa Conservatory by the age of 17, and by 1923, a pedagogue at Moscow Conservatory.
-He had to flee Russia by the mid-1920s because of rising anti-Semitism.
-He settled in Berlin, where he became first violinist at the Berlin String Quartet and married Tamara Kagan.
-The two moved to Paris in 1933 to escape the impending Nazi takeover of the German government.
-He toured extensively in Europe, and in 1937, he became an official French citizen.
-In 1940, he escaped Paris just 12 hours before the Nazi invasion, landing in Portugal.
-He boarded the last ship to America before all escape routes were closed.
-He settled in New York City, becoming a member of the Budapest String Quartet.
-By 1949, Ortenberg resigned and moved to Philadelphia to accept a teaching position at the Settlement Music School, where he remained until he retired in 1988.
-From 1951 to 1973, he also taught at the Temple University College of Music.
-He died in 1996 at the age of 96 in Philadelphia.
+Born on June 17, 1900, in Odessa, Ukraine, Edgar Ortenberg began violin lessons at age 6 and studied under renowned pedagogue Pyotr Stolyarsky from ages 8 to 15.
+By 17, he was teaching at Odessa Conservatory, and by 1923, he joined the Moscow Conservatory as a pedagogue.
+Forced to flee Russia in the mid-1920s due to rising anti-Semitism, he settled in Berlin, became first violinist of the Berlin String Quartet, and married Tamara Kagan.
+In 1933, they moved to Paris to escape the Nazi threat.
+Ortenberg toured extensively in Europe and became a French citizen in 1937.
+In 1940, he narrowly escaped the Nazi invasion, fleeing to Portugal and boarding the last ship to America before escape routes closed.
+He settled in New York City, joining the Budapest String Quartet.
+In 1949, he moved to Philadelphia to teach at the Settlement Music School, where he remained until retiring in 1988.
+He also taught at Temple University from 1951 to 1973.
+Ortenberg passed away in 1996 at age 96 in Philadelphia.

 In an effort to share Ortenberg’s influence with the students who didn’t have the chance to know him personally, Alston has created a keepsake for each scholarship recipient: a photo and biographical profile of Ortenberg.